 Since light has no mass, we often think of it as being completely insubstantial, but it does carry energy and momentum, as it streams into space, and when light reflects off the cometary dust, it gives them a very tiny nudge outwards.
 Any given photon (the smallest piece of light, for a given wavelength or color) gives a particular dust grain an almost inconceivably small nudge; but as one photon after another bounces off the particle -- that is, as light reflects off it, day after day -- the particle slowly moves a little outward, compared to the path it would have followed in the absence of the photons' push.

-Now, you may recall that according to Kepler's Third Law of Planetary Motion, larger orbits require slower orbital velocities, and longer orbital periods; and since the slowly spreading dust tail is further out from the Sun than the nucleus, the particles in the tail, as they move outward, must gradually lose part of their orbital speed, and fall behind the nucleus, more and more, because they are now following a larger path, at a slower orbital velocity.
-In other words, the dust tail also streams outward from the Sun -- just not as fast, or in quite the same way, as the gas tail.
-Whereas the gas tail streams directly away from the Sun at tens of miles per second, never to return to the inner Solar System, the dust tail continues to follow the cometary orbit, but in a curved arc which heads outward, away from the Sun, and backwards, along the path of the comet.
+You may recall that according to Kepler's Third Law of Planetary Motion, larger orbits require slower orbital velocities and longer orbital periods; and since the slowly spreading dust tail is further out from the Sun than the nucleus, the particles in the tail, as they move outward must gradually lose part of their orbital speed and fall behind the nucleus more and more, because they are now following a larger path, at a slower orbital velocity.
+In other words, the dust tail also streams outward from the Sun -- just not as fast or in quite the same way as the gas tail.
+Whereas the gas tail streams directly away from the Sun at tens of miles per second, never to return to the inner Solar System, the dust tail continues to follow the cometary orbit, but in a curved arc that heads outward, away from the Sun, and backwards, along the path of the comet.

 For those comets whose perihelion distance is less than the size of our orbit, it is not unusual for us to approach some point in their orbit, at some point in our orbit around the Sun.
 And given the broad swath of material lost by the comet each time it goes round the Sun, it would hardly be surprising if some of the material lost by the comet might pass even closer to our orbit than the comet, and that it might even run into our atmosphere, causing a streak of light in the sky, called a meteor.
 And in fact, over 90% of meteor trails are caused by debris lost by comets in the last few decades or centuries, which is still following more or less the same path as the comet which lost the material.
 As a result, when you see a 'shooting star' or 'falling star', what you are normally seeing is the heat and light radiated by air heated by the passage of a small piece of a comet, and the gas produced by the vaporization of that piece, as it passes through our upper atmosphere at speeds of tens of thousands of miles per hour.

-Comet Hartley 2, at nearest approach (Image Credits: NASA, JPL-Caltech, UMD, EPOXI Mission)
+Comet Hartley 2, at nearest approach (Image Credit NASA, JPL-Caltech, UMD, EPOXI Mission)

 A view from the Deep Impact (now EPOXI) spacecraft as it swept past Comet Hartley 2 on November 4, 2010.
 At that time the spacecraft was just over 400 miles from the 1.2 mile long cometary nucleus, and traveling 27 thousand miles an hour.
 The comet orbits the Sun every six years, and must have passed perihelion hundreds of times, so it is surprising how active it still is (most short-period comets fade into negligible activity fairly quickly).
 In this image dozens of jets of (mostly carbon dioxide and hydrogen cyanide) gas are seen spewing out of areas lit by the Sun (which is off to the right), and along the terminator (the region where the Sun is rising or setting, as the comet rotates).
 One interesting feature of the comet is its appearance, which is strongly reminiscent of asteroid Itokawa 2 -- rugged ends covered with rubble-like chunks tens of yards in size and (in this case a quarter-mile wide) smooth neck, presumably covered with much finer material.
 (The rock sticking up out of the right edge of the neck, into the sunlight, is about 100 yards high.)
 The image shown here, though the most detailed of the early flyby images, was taken with the spacecraft's medium resolution camera; higher-resolution images will be posted as soon as available.